Writing

 What’s it all about?

-A bit like a trip out of Phil K. Dick, ‘The Songtree: A Windrush Tale’ is a reality shifting game changing novel written to be once read, twice recommended.
+A bit like a trip out of Phil K. Dick, ‘The Songtree: A Windrush Tale’ is a reality-shifting game-changing novel.

 Based on a true story, ‘The Songtree’ is the ultimate tale for our time.
 It stands at the wild frontier of fiction, exposing the matrix of reality and turning it on its head.